 Over time, the influenza vaccination coverage analysis has changed due to different data formats, new data sources, and adjustments to inclusion and exclusion criteria of healthcare workers and long term care facilities.
 New policies may also impact coverage rates.
-Table A documents these changes and their potential impact on influenza vaccine coverage analysis and coverage rates.
+Table A documents these changes and their potential impact on the reports of influenza vaccine coverage.